get-convex/convex-react-query/README.md

 query subscription should remain active after all `useQuery()` hooks using it have unmounted.

+If you need to use a Convex Action as a query, it won't be reactive; you'll get all the normal tools from React Query to refetch it.

 # Differences from using TanStack Query with `fetch`

 New query results are pushed from the server, so a `staleTime` of `Infinity`